More pages in this section

 Tell us about your role:

 The role is so varied and that is why I love it.
-One day I can be doing admin, processing full academic title paperwork, another day I could be supporting or running events.
+One day I can be doing administrative support, another day I could be supporting or running events, or promoting and expanding the education and training opportunities available to students and doctors.

 Some days I am working closely with revered clinical professionals as well as the next generation of doctors to support the workforce in our region.
 We discuss what is needed to ensure longevity of our workforce and put that into action.